itenfay/CXSwiftKit/README-en.md

 ## Recommendation

-- [CXDownload](https://github.com/chenxing640/CXDownload) - Realization of breakpoint transmission download with Swift, support Objective-C. Including large file download, background download, killing the process, continuing to download when restarting, setting the number of concurrent downloads, monitoring network changes and so on.
+- [CXDownload](https://github.com/itenfay/CXDownload) - Realization of breakpoint transmission download with Swift, support Objective-C. Including large file download, background download, killing the process, continuing to download when restarting, setting the number of concurrent downloads, monitoring network changes and so on.
-- [MarsUIKit](https://github.com/chenxing640/MarsUIKit) - `MarsUIKit` wraps some commonly used UI components.
+- [MarsUIKit](https://github.com/itenfay/MarsUIKit) - `MarsUIKit` wraps some commonly used UI components.
-- [RxListDataSource](https://github.com/chenxing640/RxListDataSource) - `RxListDataSource` provides data sources for UITableView or UICollectionView.
+- [RxListDataSource](https://github.com/itenfay/RxListDataSource) - `RxListDataSource` provides data sources for UITableView or UICollectionView.
-- [CXNetwork-Moya](https://github.com/chenxing640/CXNetwork-Moya) - `CXNetwork-Moya` encapsulates a network request library with Moya and ObjectMapper.
+- [CXNetwork-Moya](https://github.com/itenfay/CXNetwork-Moya) - `CXNetwork-Moya` encapsulates a network request library with Moya and ObjectMapper.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Author

-Teng Fei, hansen981@126.com

 ## License